dan-nagle/h2m/README.txt

 be commented out.
 Interoperability is supported for the individual enumerators within the enumerated type.

+Unsigned Numbers: Fortran does not have interoperability with unsigned numbers.
+Unsigned specifiers will be ignored where they are found.

 Typedefs: There is no Fortran type interoperable with a typedef.
 All typedefs will be translated into Fortran TYPE definitions containing exactly one field.
 This field will be named [typedef name]_[type redefined].
 For example: